BSJean/MyPortfolio/README.md

 ## About me

-I'm an engineer-technologist at JSC "Peleng".
+I'm an engineer-technologist at JSC "Peleng"

 ### Markdown